re-l/re-dell-idrac-8-c4130/README.md

 3) *Use [the exploit](exploits/CVE-2018-1207.py) to get a proper shell on the iDRAC running version 2.50.
 Prior to running the script, make sure that the SH4 cross compiler is installed and working (`apt install gcc-sh4-linux-gnu`) and start e.g., a netcat listener.
 We have updated the original exploit to support Python 3 and recent GCC package names.*

-4) The embedded payload's shell is garbage, some commands like writecfg do not work at all for some reason, *and it will consume all available file descriptors on the iDRAC pretty fast*, so the next step is to alter `/etc/passwd` and `/etc/shadow` to access the root sheel reliably via ssh:
+4) The embedded payload's shell has been improved a bit from the original exploit, but if we want reliable access the next step is to alter `/etc/passwd` and `/etc/shadow` to access the root shell directly via ssh:

 ```
 cd /tmp